-In this work, we extend the framework introduced in Ref. \cite{gu2025fidelity} to general quantum XYZ and $\mathbb{Z}_3$ clock models.
-For the XYZ model, we show that the Lee-Yang theory holds by examining the XY and XXZ models, where parity is broken by the complex field, as in the Ising model.
-In the $\mathbb{Z}_3$ clock model, the $\mathbb{Z}_3$ symmetry is similarly broken under the complex field.
-However, since the complex field cannot lift the degeneracy of ground states in the charged sectors ($q=1,2$), the fidelity-based Lee-Yang theory can only be formulated by projecting out one of these sectors.
-This work therefore generalizes the fidelity-based Lee-Yang theory of Ref. \cite{gu2025fidelity} to broader classes of models and higher discrete symmetries, demonstrating the wide applicability of the Lee-Yang framework.
+In this work, we extend the framework developed in Ref. \cite{gu2026fidelity} to general quantum XYZ and $\mathbb{Z}_p$ clock models.
+For the XYZ model, we show that the Lee-Yang theory holds by examining the XY, XXZ and XYZ models, where parity is broken by the complex field, as in the Ising model.
+In the $\mathbb{Z}_p$ clock model, the $\mathbb{Z}_p$ symmetry is similarly broken under the complex field.
+However, since the complex field cannot lift the degeneracy of ground states in the charged sectors ($q=1,2$), the fidelity-based Lee-Yang theory can only be formulated by projecting out one of these sectors in the $p=3$ clock model.
+This work therefore generalizes the fidelity-based Lee-Yang theory to broader classes of models and higher discrete symmetries, demonstrating the wide applicability of the Lee-Yang framework.